danielfm/smudge/README.md

 `package.el` is the built-in package manager in Emacs.

-Smudge is available on the two major package.el community maintained repos MELPA Stable and MELPA.
+Smudge is available on the two major package.el community maintained repos MELP AStable and MELPA.

 You can install Smudge with the following command: